Natural History Library Collection

 Donate to the Library

-Without book and journal donations our library would not be what it is today.
+Without book and journal donations our library collection would not be what it is today.

-For nearly 200 years people have been donating books and journals to our library.
+For nearly 200 years people have been donating books and journals to our library collection.
 They make up a significant part of our collection and enable other people to enjoy them.
 We are really grateful to everyone who donates to us.

 If you have any books or journals that you think you would like to donate to us then we would love to hear from you.